 Figure 4: A section of UWAMASAKWA leaders and traditional furrow Committee in a meeting intended to solve the conflict which arose in Mbweera village between the upstream and downstream users.

 The last conflict in midland zone was between Tulde coffee estate owned by a British citizen and Nroo village in using Kibohehe furrow.
-The local community from the village complain that all water is directed to the Tulde estate and leaving low flow of water to the villagers to irrigate their coffee crops.
-The estate owner claimed that he had water right from Pangani office and pay annual fee.
+The local community from the village complain that all water is directed to the Tulde estate and leaving a low flow of water to the villagers to irrigate their coffee crops.
+The estate owner claimed that he had water right from Pangani office and paid the annual fee.
 Water allocated to them is still not enough to irrigate the whole farm.
-Villagers also claim that the private owner promised to drill underground water so as to supply more water to the reservoir to be used for the estate and promised not to use water from the furrow but did not fullfill the promise.
-Water User Association (WUA) leaders, held a meeting involving Tulde estate and traditional furrow Committee, trying to solve the conflict but nothing was achieved and currently still the conflict continues.
+Villagers also claim that the private owner promised to drill underground water to supply more water to the reservoir to be used for the estate and promised not to use water from the furrow but did not fulfil the promise.
+Water User Association (WUA) leaders, held a meeting involving Tulde estate and traditional furrow Committee, trying to solve the conflict but nothing was achieved and currently,the conflict continues.

 Figure 5: One of the traditional furrows located at Nroo village where there is a conflict between Tulde estate and villagers.
-Left picture shows more water allocated to estate from the distribution box and right picture shows how the furrow have been divided at the left side where there is highflows belong to the estate and right side where there is low flow belong to the villagers.
+The picture in the left shows more water allocated to the estate from the distribution box and the right picture shows how the furrow has been divided at the left side where there are high highflows belonging to the estate and the right side where there is low flow belong to the villagers.

 Local laws governing water resources management in midland zone

 Absence in cleaning the furrow, charges are 5000Tshs, interrupting the water allocation schedule fines are 10000Ths, Livestock grazing near the furrow fine is 30000Tshs, water use without permission from the Committee charges are 10000Tshs,absent for cleaning the furrow charges are 5000Tshs,stealing of water charges are 50000Tshs, destroying the furrow source like farming near the water source charges are 10000Tshs,farming should be done 30m away from the water source, Water users are not charged to pay water user fee for irrigation because it is a traditional water and they regard water as a free gift from God.A Women is not allowed to open the furrow gate but may be allowed if she carries a baby boy.
-Uncircumcised boys are not allowed to reach water source or cleaning and maintenance of the furrow.
+Uncircumcised boys are not allowed to reach the water source or clean and maintenance of the furrow.
 Allowing pigs to the furrow charges are 50000 Tshs and a person is given 7 days to pay.
 If he or she fails to pay a pig is taken by the traditional furrow members.

 Local water governance in lowland zone

-Traditional furrow Committee consists of chairman, secretary, furrow guards, treasurer and council of elders.
-Furrows in lowland have branches and each branch has furrow chairman, secretary, treasure and elders who play a role as advisors in water allocation.
+Traditional furrow Committee consists of a chairman, secretary, furrow guards, treasurer and council of elders.
+Furrows in lowlands have branches and each branch has furrow chairman, secretary, treasure and elders who play a role as advisors in water allocation.
 There is gender consideration both men and women hold different position in the Committee.
-Furrow secretary is responsible for allocating and distributing water because has a list of all water users supposed to get water according to the water allocation schedule.
+Furrow's secretary is responsible for allocating and distributing water because has a list of all water users supposed to get water according to the water allocation schedule.
 Water is allocated to farmers belonging to a specific furrow in the village, attending the cleaning and maintenance of the furrow and those who completed to pay water user fee.